 Gastroenterology and Hepatology

-At CHKD, six board-certified gastroenterology specialists provide healthcare to patients with gastrointestinal diseases and disorders.
+At CHKD, eight board-certified gastroenterology specialists provide healthcare to patients with gastrointestinal diseases and disorders.

 Our physicians are trained in the full spectrum of gastrointestinal disease, and all have experience caring for liver and small bowel transplantation patients.

 Conditions We Treat:

 We tailor each child's treatment plan according to his or her unique needs.
 Among the services we may recommend for your child are:

 - Continuous esophageal pH monitoring (both catheter and wireless) and impendance monitoring

 - Endoscopic evaluation of the upper and lower intestinal tracts

 - Liver biopsy